Machine Learning for Shipwreck Segmentation from Side Scan Sonar Imagery: Dataset and Benchmark: Dataset Organization

 \subsection{Released Dataset File Structure}

 In Fig. \ref{fig:tree}, the released data directory structure is shown.
 The data is split into test and train, according to our iterative approach as described in this paper.
 Within the test and train directories, the sonar images and their corresponding binary labels are stored.
 Each sonar image (.PNG format) corresponds to one leg of a survey mission.
 The site of the survey is indicated in the image file names.
+We also include a directory with four sites of just surveyed terrain in the \texttt{extras} directory.
+The raw .JSF sonar files -- which contain AUV GPS and positioning data -- will be released on the NOAA National Centers for Environmental Information database and linked to the project webpage.